ROCm/HIP/docs/reference/c++_support.rst

 C++11 support
 -------------------------------------------------------------------------------

 The C++11 standard introduced many new features.
-These features are supported in HIP device code, with some notable omissions.
-The most significant is the lack of concurrency support on the device.
-This is because the HIP device concurrency model fundamentally differs from the C++ model used on the host side.
-For example, it's not necessary or possible to start a new thread on the device.
+These features are supported in HIP host code, with some notable omissions on the device side.
+The rule of thumb here is that ``constexpr`` functions work on device, the rest doesn't.
+This means that some important functionality like ``std::function`` is missing on the device, but unfortunately the standard library wasn't designed with HIP in mind, which means that the support is in a state of "works as-is".

 Certain features have restrictions and clarifications.
 For example, any functions using the ``constexpr`` qualifier or the new ``initializer lists``, ``std::move`` or